Vincent440/liri-node-app/README.md

 ![npm install command](images/npminstall.png)

+ *STEP THREE:*
-* STEP THREE: You are going to need to create a .env file in the same directory (this is where your Spotify api ID & Secret will go later).
-After you have all the files created you will need to make sure you have an API Key for each of the API's.
-Two are included in the REPO you will however need a Spotify Key Visit [Spotifys Developer page here](https://developer.spotify.com/my-applications/#!/applications/create) to get one.
-Your spotify api key will go in the **.env** file which will look like :
+* You are going to need to create a .env file in the same directory (this is where your Spotify api ID & Secret will go later).

+* After you have all the files created you will need to make sure you have an API Key for each of the API's.

+* Two are included in the REPO you will however need a Spotify Key Visit [Spotifys Developer page here](https://developer.spotify.com/my-applications/#!/applications/create) to get one.

+ _Your spotify api ID and secret will go in the **.env** file which will look like this_ :

 ```
 # Spotify API keys